NoroffFEU/development-platforms/src/content/docs/search-as-a-service/algolia-case-study.md

 ## Market Comparison

 Search-as-a-service is becoming a large market, expanding with the development of Artificial Inteligence.
 We can split the market in two categories.
-Standalone SaaS companies, which include Algolia, Elastic and Solr, and cloud providers offering search solutions, like Amazon and Azure Cognitive Search.
+Standalone SaaS companies, which include Algolia, Elasticsearch and Solr, and cloud providers offering search solutions, like Amazon and Azure Cognitive Search.

 **Standalone**